ha0ye/notes/interview_notes.md

 * technology to facilitate

 Handing disagreement - consensus
-* are there decisions / aspects that are "can live with
+* are there decisions / aspects that are "can live with"
 * dig into concerns
 * evaluate choices - iterate choices
 * may kick out to smaller group to resolve urgent concerns